rogeriotakashi/Microservices-SAGA-Patterns/README.md

 # Soon to be implemented
 - ResponseValidatorListener (Kafka Consumer)
   - Listener and table to store order services status - OK
-  - Scheduller to verify status - On Going
+  - Scheduller to verify status - OK
-- Compensation Functions - will be developed after creating the kafka producers
+- Compensation Functions - (chargeback method - OK)
-- Docker images and Docker-Composer (Docker images for each service and create docker-composer for Apache Zookeper and Kafka containerization)
+- Docker images and Docker-Composer (Docker images for each service and create docker-composer for Apache Zookeper and Kafka containerization and Services) - On going

 # Future implementations
 - Spring Zuul